 In this time we have seen overcrowding (double bunking), 8-5 regime (decreased unlock time) and smoke free prisons.
 All of these CANZ have said will have an effect on our safety.
 On all of these issues we have asked for response teams at all high security prisons.

-We have asked for the ability to protect ourselves, not by learning better fighting techniques but by using technology like pepper spray or even Taser.
+We have asked for the ability to protect ourselves, not by learning better fighting techniques but by using technology like pepper spray.
 We have seen the relaxing of the rules around Pepper Spray but this has taken 5 years.
 We need faster progress and a stronger commitment from our Boss and National Government towards safety at work.

-We are CANZ, we are Correction Officers, we are proud of our achievements, we are proud of our Association.
+We are CANZ, we are Staff, we are proud of our achievements, we are proud of our Association.